skypilot-org/skypilot/README.md

 See [**`examples`**](./examples) for more YAMLs that run popular ML frameworks on the cloud with one command (PyTorch/Distributed PyTorch, TensorFlow/Distributed TensorFlow, HuggingFace, JAX, Flax, Docker).

-Besides YAML, SkyPilot offers a corresponding [Python API](https://github.com/skypilot-org/skypilot/blob/master/sky/core.py) for more advanced programmatic use.
+Besides YAML, SkyPilot offers a corresponding [**Python API**](https://github.com/skypilot-org/skypilot/blob/master/sky/core.py) for programmatic use.

 Refer to [Quickstart](https://skypilot.readthedocs.io/en/latest/getting-started/quickstart.html) for more on how to get started with SkyPilot.